yeswici/blockchain-demo/README.md

 http://localhost:3000
 ```

-## BBS Server, REST API and Console Util for Blockchain Security on AIHPC GovCloud
+## BBS Server for Blockchain Security on AIHPC GovCloud

 REST API by the BBS server - from the GovCloud SSH terminal:
 ```